 (B) At-Risk Set-Aside Application Selection (Step 2).
 The second level of priority review will be those Applications with the highest scores in the At-Risk Set-Aside statewide until the minimum requirements stated in §11.5(3) of this chapter are attained.
 This may require the minimum requirement to be exceeded to award the full credit request or underwritten amount of the last Application selected to meet the At-Risk Set-Aside requirement.
-This step may leave less than originally anticipated in the 26 sub-regions to award under the remaining steps, but these funds would generally come from the statewide collapse;
+This step may leave less than originally anticipated in the 26 subregions to award under the remaining steps;

-(C) Initial Application Selection in Each Sub-Region (Step 3).
-The highest scoring Applications within each of the 26 sub-regions will then be selected provided there are sufficient funds within the sub-region to fully award the Application.
+(C) Initial Application Selection in Each Subregion (Step 3).
+The highest scoring Applications within each of the 26 subregions will then be selected provided there are sufficient funds within the subregion to fully award the Application.
 Applications electing the At-Risk or USDA Set-Asides will not be eligible to receive an award from funds made generally available within each of the subregions.
-The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Tex Gov't Code, §2306.6711(h) and will publish such percentages on its website.
+The Department will, for each such Urban subregion, calculate the maximum percentage in accordance with Tex.
+Gov't Code §2306.6711(h) and will publish such percentages on its website.

-(i) In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available for Elderly Developments, unless there are no other qualified Applications in the subregion
+(i) In Uniform State Service Regions containing a county with a population that exceeds one million, the Board may not allocate more than the maximum percentage of credits available for Elderly Developments, unless there are no other qualified Applications in the subregion.

 (ii) In accordance with Tex Gov't Code, §2306.6711(g), in Uniform State Service Regions containing a county with a population that exceeds 1.7 million, the Board shall allocate competitive tax credits to the highest scoring development, if any, that is part of a concerted revitalization plan that meets the requirements of §11.9(d)(7) (except for §11.9(d)(7)(A)(ii)(III) and §11.9(d)(7)(B)(iv)), is located in an urban subregion, and is within the boundaries of a municipality with a population that exceeds 500,000.

 (D) Rural Collapse (Step 4).
-If there are any tax credits set-aside for Developments in a Rural Area in a specific Uniform State Service Region ("Rural sub-region") that remain after award under subparagraph (C) of this paragraph, those tax credits shall be combined into one "pool" and then be made available in any other Rural Area in the state to the Application in the most underserved Rural sub-region as compared to the sub-region's allocation.
-This rural redistribution will continue until all of the tax credits in the "pool" are allocated to Rural Applications and at least 20 percent of the funds available to the State are allocated to Applications in Rural Areas. (§2306.111(d)(3)) In the event that more than one sub-region is underserved by the same percentage, the priorities described in clauses (i) - (ii) of this subparagraph will be used to select the next most underserved sub-region:
+If there are any tax credits set-aside for Developments in a Rural Area in a specific Uniform State Service Region ("Rural subregion") that remain after award under subparagraph (C) of this paragraph, those tax credits shall be combined into one "pool" and then be made available in any other Rural Area in the state to the Application in the most underserved Rural subregion as compared to the subregion's allocation.
+This rural redistribution will continue until all of the tax credits in the "pool" are allocated to Rural Applications and at least 20 percent of the funds available to the State are allocated to Applications in Rural Areas. (§2306.111(d)(3)) In the event that more than one subregion is underserved by the same percentage, the priorities described in clauses (i) - (ii) of this subparagraph will be used to select the next most underserved subregion:

-(i) the sub-region with no recommended At-Risk Applications from the same Application Round; and
+(i) the subregion with no recommended At-Risk Applications from the same Application Round; and

-(ii) the sub-region that was the most underserved during the Application Round during the year immediately preceding the current Application Round.
+(ii) the subregion that was the most underserved during the Application Round during the year immediately preceding the current Application Round.